 Have you ever tried Gingerbread Pancakes?
 Gingerbread happens to be a favorite at The Educators’ Spin On It.
 Here’s a fun twist on your family’ favorite… pancakes!

 If you read your kids, “If You Give a Pig a Pancake,” by Laura Numeroff, chances are, they will ask you to make PANCAKES for breakfast dinner.
 One thing I adore is cooking with and for my kids, so when the request came in for gingerbread pancakes and I happily obliged.

 Quick and Easy Option for Busy Parents:

 With three little ones, breakfasts are quick and busy.
 I am always looking for healthy, fast, and tasty options for our family.
-These heart shaped gingerbread pancakes work great pre-made the night before, stored in the fridge, and popped in the toaster for a quick breakfast.
-Sure they are not as good re-heated, but I need to compromise taste for sanity most days.
+These heart-shaped gingerbread pancakes work great pre-made the night before, stored in the fridge, and popped in the toaster for a quick breakfast.
+Sure they are not as good re-heated, but I need to compromise my taste for sanity most days.

 Tips for Cooking With Kids: